instadeepai/jumanji/docs/environments/boxoban.md

 </p>

 We provide here a Jax implementation of the _Boxoban_ environment inspired by the popular Sokoban puzzle game.
-This implementation utilizes the dataset from [DeepMind](https://github.com/deepmind/boxoban-levels) and the graphical resources from the [Gym Sokoban](https://github.com/mpSchrader/gym-sokoban) repository which also implements Boxoban and a range of variants of Sokoban.
-The goal of the agent is to navigate a grid world of size 10x10 and move all four boxes onto target locations within the time limit of 120 moves.
-This is a popular environment for testing reinforcement learning, planning and search algorithms.
+This implementation utilizes the dataset from DeepMind[^1] and the graphical resources from the Gym Sokoban repository[^2] which also implements Boxoban and a range of variants of Sokoban.
+The goal of the agent is to navigate a grid world

 ## Observation

-- `grid`: Array (uint8) of shape `(num_rows, num_cols, 2)`, representing the variable grid and fixed grid respectively.
-The Variable grid contains encodings of objects that can move (boxes and the agent).
+- `grid`: Array (uint8) of shape `(10, 10, 2)`, representing the variable grid and fixed grid respectively.
+The variable grid contains encodings of objects that can move (boxes and the agent).
 The fixed grid contains encodings for fixed objects (walls and targets).
 - `step_count`: Array (int32) of shape `()`, current number of steps in the episode.

 ## Object Encodings